 When should magnesium be taken as a supplement?

-As the body is only able to store a fraction of the required amount of magnesium each day, it is easy for almost all of us to develop a magnesium deficiency.
-Therefore, taking magnesium in the form of a food supplement can be helpful in any period of life.
-It is particularly important to maintain magnesium reserves for athletes and people who perform physical work, whose body’s need for magnesium is higher than average, and for whom only the amount of minerals obtained from food may not be sufficient to meet this need.
+As the body is only able to store a fraction of the required amount of this mineral each day, it is easy for almost all of us to develop a magnesium deficiency.
+Therefore, taking it in the form of a food supplement can be helpful in any period of life.
+It is particularly important to maintain reserves for athletes and people who perform physical work, whose body’s need for magnesium is higher than average, and for whom only the amount of minerals obtained from food may not be sufficient to meet this need.

 It is also recommended to consider magnesium supplementation: